kotoMJ/kotox-android/README.md

 1. Phone number

 Simple screen with phone number input field with ability to recognize country code and provides hint sugguestion.
 The screen allows also choose the phone country code from the list.

+## Convention plugins

+### PoEditor plugin

+Custom plugin with the purpose to import shared strings to the app from the [PoEditor](https://poeditor.com/projects/) project.
+More about this custom plugin in [README-POEDITOR.md](./build-logic/README-POEDITOR.md)